danielpodrazka/mcp-text-editor/README.md

 ## How it Works

 The server uses FastMCP to expose text editing capabilities through a well-defined API.
 The hash verification system ensures data integrity by verifying that the content hasn't changed between reading and modifying operations.

+The hashing mechanism uses SHA-256 to generate a hash of the file content or selected line ranges.
+For line-specific operations, the hash includes a prefix indicating the line range (e.g., "L10-15-[hash]").
+This helps ensure that edits are being applied to the expected content.

+## Implementation Details

+The main `TextEditorServer` class:

+1. Initializes with a FastMCP instance named "text-editor"
+2. Sets a configurable `max_edit_lines` limit (default: 50) from environment variables
+3. Maintains the current file path as state
+4. Registers four primary tools through FastMCP:
+   - `set_file`: Validates and sets the current file path
+   - `get_text`: Reads content with optional line numbering and hash generation
+   - `edit_text`: Provides three editing modes with hash verification
+   - `delete_current_file`: Removes files with proper cleanup

+The server runs using FastMCP's stdio transport by default, making it easy to integrate with various clients.

 ## Troubleshooting